TMD01/HRS/README.md

 (E).
-Communication and Notification System (5 mins)
+Communication and Notification System.

-1. Decide on the methods for notification (email, SMS) for landlord and tenant
+1. Methods of notification for landlord and tenant

-communication.
+communication is Email.

-2. Design the automated email or SMS reminder sent to tenants 3 months
+2. Automated email reminder to be send to tenants 3 months

 before rent expiration.

-3. Discuss the implementation of a contact form or complaint channel for tenant
+3. Contact form or Complaint channel for tenant

-communication and maintenance requests.
+communication and Maintenance requests.

 (F).
-Accounting Feature (5 mins)
+Accounting Feature.

-1. Discuss the functionalities needed for the accounting feature (e.g., rent
+1. Functionalities needed for the accounting feature (e.g., rent

 tracking, expense recording, income reports).

-2. Determine the level of detail and reporting options necessary for landlords.
+2. Detail and reporting options necessary for landlords.

-3. Consider potential integrations with accounting software for advanced users.
+3. Potential integrations with accounting software.